SeaDude/SeaDude.github.io/_posts/2021-01-30-protect-your-default-env.md

 All licensed PowerApps users (PowerApps-specific, D365 or certain O365 licenses) have `Environment Maker` role in the [`default` env](https://docs.microsoft.com/en-us/power-platform/admin/environments-overview#the-default-environment).
 You cannot turn this off.
 That means anyone in your org with a license can create a PowerApp in the `default` env.
 If you have no Data Loss Prevention (DLP) policies in place, user's could create apps that use connectors you do not approve of.

-By setting a special DLP for the `default` environment, you "lock down" the environment to only allow connections to be made to Microsoft products (OneDrive, Sharepoint, etc.) thus better protecting your data.
+By setting a special DLP for the `default` environment, you "lock down" the environment to only allow certain connections to be made within PowerApps (OneDrive, Sharepoint, etc.) thus better protecting your data.

 **Pre-requisites**
 - You will need `Environment Admin` [permissions](https://docs.microsoft.com/en-us/power-platform/admin/database-security#predefined-security-roles).